ston1x/spectre-example/README.md

     `$ bundle install`

-6. Create .env file in the root of the project and set the environment variables according to the .env.dist file `$ cp .env.dist .env`
+6. Create .env file in the root of the project and set the environment variables according to the .env.dist file:

+    `$ cp .env.dist .env`

 7. Start the Rails server: